 Local Sangha Leaders

-After moving to Salt Spring Island in 2004, David ultimately reconnected with Theravadan Buddhism and the Thai Forest tradition through Heather Martin, who has been is his principal teacher since then.
-He helps to host the weekly dharma talks and managing meditation retreats with Heather.
+After moving to Salt Spring Island in 2004, David ultimately reconnected with Theravadan Buddhism and the Thai Forest tradition through Heather Martin, who has been his principal teacher since then.
+He helped to host the weekly dharma talks and manage meditation retreats with Heather, and she asked him to continue hosting the group when Heather retired.
 David continues an intensive meditation practice at Spirit Rock, Forest Refuge, IMS and several other retreat centres.

 His deep practice has increasingly pointed David toward an ecumenical approach to Buddhism that highlights the underlying truth of the Dhamma in a variety of religious and spiritual traditions.
+All paths lead to the same place: freedom from suffering.
 He is grateful to be able to share his insights from his practice both on and off the meditation cushion.

 Not having a paying job (her daughter described her as a “professional volunteer”) meant she had the time and space to pursue her new found Dhamma passion with enthusiasm — attending a number of retreats every year, including, most years, one of at least a month’s duration.
 In 2009 she completed Spirit Rock’s two year Dedicated Practitioners Program and in 2018, Birken Monastery’s two year Upasika program.
 In January 2021 she graduated from the inaugural two year Dharmapala training program created and led by ex- monastics, Thanissara and Kittisaro.